sourcegraph/handbook/content/departments/people-talent/talent/internship/internship-recruiting-and-offers.md

 The Internship Program manager needs to complete the following actions prior to the internship start date

 - Send PeopleOps and TechOps the final list of intern names, teams, managers, and locations (by Country)
-  - Noemi will add to Bamboo
+  - Greenhouse integration will add to Bamboo
   - Inés will onboard
-  - Cecily will order welcome boxes
   - Tech Ops will ship laptops
 - Work with Inés and Hiring Managers to confirm onboarding activities and prepare Process Street for the Interns’ first day
 - Work with TechOps team to ensure system access is set up for the interns